amhuang/facade-inspection-pi/README.md

 This Pi should be configured to automatically run `upper.sh` on startup.

+Notes:

+- This Pi can use either a rotary encoder or an altimeter to measure height (preferably rotary encoder since it's much more accurate and not dependent on the consistency of the weather).
+The just replace the `upper_mqtt.py` in `mqttserver` which uses an altimeter with the version in `archive` that uses the rotary encoder.
+- If you are using the altimeter, **you'll need to update the sea level pressure in hPa `upper_mqtt.py`**.
+I've commented where this needs to happen.
+You can find this info on any weather report, you'll probably just need to convert it from inHg to hPa.

 What this Pi does:

 - Given commands from the UI, this can level the frame in place, run the two hoists together with or without a leveling algorithm, and run each hoist independently.